jlevy/kash/src/kash/docs/markdown/topics/b1_kash_overview.md

 This means actions can find citations or other data on the provenance of a given piece of information.

-This might sound a little complex, but it's quite simple in practice.
+This might sound a little complex, but it’s quite simple in practice.
 All the metadata is in a standard format,
 [Frontmatter Format](https://github.com/jlevy/frontmatter-format), and the information is compatible with other apps and pretty self explanatory.